-The NHC will continue to use its Public Housing Construction Allocation Methodology to determine in which community to build the new social housing units and how many.
-The methodology is applied annually as part of the planning for the following fiscal year with the goal of addressing Nunavut's housing crisis in a way that is fair, consistent, and transparent to all communities and prioritizing the communities with the most significant housing need.
+The NHC will continue to use its Public Housing Construction Allocation Methodology in conjunction with the Nunavut 3000 allocation of units across the communities to determine which community to build the new social housing units and how many.
+The methodology is applied annually as part of the planning for the following fiscal year to address

+Nunavut's housing crisis in a way that is fair, consistent, and transparent to all communities and prioritizing the communities with the most significant housing need.